2020 Capital One Savor Review

 - Easy Rewards Redemption: You can redeem the cash back rewards that you accrue with this card via statement credit or check.
 Plus, you’re able to redeem on demand or automatically once your earnings reach a certain threshold or a certain date rolls around.
 Gift cards are another redemption option for Savor cardholders, but cash is a lot more valuable.

-- $95 Annual Fee, Starting the Second Year: After a free first year, the Capital One Savor Card will cost about five times more per year than the average credit card just to own for 12 months.
+- $95 Annual Fee: The Capital One Savor Card will cost about five times more per year than the average credit card just to own for 12 months.
 That alone could scare away some prospective applicants, but you have to consider the value of all the rewards and benefits that fee unlocks.
 And in terms of total net return, Capital One Savor definitely is in the top tier.

 What Else Should You Know Before Applying for Capital One Savor?